Friday, April 1, 2011

 • The next season on August 3, 1960, Gordon, the Cleveland Indians manager, was traded to the Detroit Tigers for their manager, Jimmy Dykes.
 That is one of the most bizarre trades in baseball history.

 Joe Gordon was posthumously inducted into the Hall of Fame by the Veteran’s Committee in 2009.
-His daughter gave his Hall of Fame speech and closed by saying, "He insisted against having a funeral.
+His daughter gave his Hall of Fame speech and closed by saying, "He insisted on having a funeral.
 And as such, we consider Cooperstown and the National Baseball Hall of Fame as his final resting place to be honored forever."
 Joe Gordon should also be honored by all New York Yankees fans as the team’s best second baseman.

---Moonlight Graham, BYB Staff Writer My Email: moonlightgraham.1905nygiants@gmail.com
+BYB Staff Writer

 No comments: